noopman/aaworkshopattendee/module-2-external-communication/Exercise1.md

 3. The Email Communication Service also needs a **Email Communication Services Domain** in order to use it for sending emails.

-## Step 4: Set the Connection String and the Sender Address inside your terminal and redeploy the apps
+## Step 4: Set the Connection String and the Sender Address and redeploy the apps

 To see the changes of the application, you will have to redeploy the API's container and the Web Application.